 Upon the departure of the Lyons, Archdeacon Ken Cardwell, a former choir boy, served as interim priest.
 In 2004, the Rev. Kevin J. Block, a former Mennonite minister, came to Christ Church, initially as Deacon in Charge and briefly assisted by Canon Jim Powell.
-He was ordained in 2004, and is the current rector.
+He was ordained in 2004, and served as rector until February 2011.
+Rev. John Ripley served as interim rector until February 2012. the Rev. Paul Maynard became rector in March 2012 and is the current rector.
 Meanwhile, the parishes of St. Stephen’s and St. Martin’s were sadly disestablished, and many of their parishioners joined other Anglican parishes, including Christ Church.

 No history of this parish would be complete without the mention of two very important positions…that of church secretary and of sexton.
 Enid Jones has been secretary for ten years, handling the weekly bulletin and many other duties.
 In January of 2007 she also accepted the responsibilities of parish treasurer, with the new title of administrative assistant.
 Ms. Jones succeeded Mary Benson, who in turn succeeded Barbara Freeman in 1992.
+In 2012 Enid resigned and after a extended time the vacancy was filled by Lynn Dodd.
 Nancy Pellerin became sexton in 1995, following the resignation of Nancy Ferranti.
 Ms. Pellerin keeps the church, grounds, and garden looking perfectly beautiful, and also assists in the Sunday School and Vacation Bible School.

 Lastly, as anyone living within a few blocks of Christ Church knows, talented bell-ringers have provided stirring music on Sunday mornings for many years.
 In 1997, Nick Minov took over the post on the sad loss of long time carillonneur Robert Stuckey.
 Tragically, in the spring of 2007, Mr. Minov, a local lawyer, violinist, pilot, Arctic explorer, and husband of rector’s warden Anita Minov, also passed away.